RBND/Silas-Blue/README.md

   > py -3 -m pip install -U discord.py aiohttp asyncio colorama

   Linux
-  > sudo python3 -m pip install -U discord.py aiohttp asyncio
+  > sudo python3 -m pip install -U discord.py aiohttp asyncio colorama

  - Insert your Discord private bot token into bot.py Open bot.py in your IDE or text editor and on the very last line of code look for